Okaka Furikake: Katsuobushi Rice Seasoning Recipe

 Okaka Furikake (おかかふりかけ)

-Furikake is usually used by being sprinkled over a bowl of plain white rice to add a delicious flavor.
+We usually use it by sprinkling it on a warm bowl of white rice to add a delicious flavor to the rice.

-Okaka Furikake is a little sweet, savory rice seasoning packed with umami taste from Katsuobushi flakes, and goes really well with hot white rice.
+Taste-wise, Okaka Furikake is a slightly sweet, savory rice seasoning loaded with umami from Katsuobushi flakes.

-For those of you who somehow want to try the Japanese taste of Okaka Furikake at home, I did some online research about the recipe.
+For those who somehow want to know the taste of Okaka Furikake at home, I researched the recipe.

-- Put 2 tbsp soy sauce, 1 tbsp Sake rice wine, 1 tbsp Mirin sweet cooking rice wine, and 1/2 tbsp sugar into a small saucepan
+- First, put 2 tbsp soy sauce, 1 tbsp Sake rice wine, 1 tbsp Mirin sweet cooking rice wine, and 1/2 tbsp sugar into a small saucepan.

-- Then, add Katsuobushi flakes (20 g: about 0.7 oz) to the saucepan and cook on medium heat until the liquid evaporates
+- Then, add Katsuobushi flakes (20 g: about 0.7 oz) and cook on medium heat until the liquid evaporates.

-- If desired, add 1/2 tbsp parched white sesame seeds as a finishing touch and fry lightly
+- If desired, toss in 1/2 tbsp toasted white sesame seeds as a finishing touch and fry lightly.